Chocolate Mudslide Cookies

 - Scoop small mounds (2 tbsp cookie scoop) of the dough onto the prepared baking sheets leaving about 2 inches between the cookies to allow for spread.

 - Sprinkle the top of each cookie with coarse sea salt and bake for about 10 minutes.
-Cookies should be set at the edges and still soft in the center, do not overbake.Coarse or flaky sea salt for sprinkling
+Cookies should be set at the edges and still soft in the center, do not overbake.coarse or flaky sea salt for sprinkling

 - Let cookies cool on the pan for several minutes before moving to a wire rack to cool completely.